wisniewski-mateusz/submodulesIES/_pages/home.md

 <span style="font-size:xx-large;">**How to work with submodules?**</span>

-This site contains all the necessary information (available till 26th October) about Git submodules.
+This site contains all the necessary information (available till 30th January 2023) about Git submodules.
 It was based mostly on the [Git Pro - Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) section from `Git Pro` book.
 It is assumed that the reader knows basics of Git.
 If not, [here](https://martinhronec.github.io/JEM224/) is an introduction.

 ## 1. "Real-life" example